kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 ```

-### How to use signatures verification config file to check a policy OCI artefact
+### How to use signature verification config file to check a policy OCI artefact

 To test if a given policy passes signature verification using the
 verification config file, use the `--verification-config-path`  flag of the `kwctl verify` command